Code-Institute-Submissions/BitWise-Front-End_2/README.md

 ## Delete Article

-When an author of the article select the button to delete it a alert pop-up will be presented to confirm that they are happy to delete the article.
+When an author of the article selects the button to delete it a alert pop-up will be presented to confirm that they are happy to delete the article.

-The artiles state is then updated to imidiatly remove the article from the grid.
+The articles state is then updated to immediately remove the article from the grid.

-On successfull or failed article deletion a notification will be generated using the [notification feature](#notifications).
+On successful or failed article deletion a notification will be generated using the [notification feature](#notifications).

 <details>
       <summary style="font-weight:bold">Delete Confirmation Screenshot</summary>